koshilki/anagram-finder/README.md

 Module finds "shifted anagrams" (where letters maintain order but are shifted by number of positions) among given words.

 > Note: for regular anagrams (i.e. if the letters order can be ignored) a more performant solution can be used (with less code).
-See branch `regular-anagrams`
+See branch `regular-anagram`

 ## Usage